 There are many different ways to choose the dozen most colorful trees for fall.
 Since beauty is in the eye of the beholder, specimens that offer more than just autumn beauty have been selected for this list.
 Who needs a one-trick pony, right?
-So the following list is composed of fall-foliage standouts that provide an additional benefit, as well.
+The following list is composed of fall-foliage standouts that provide an additional benefit.

 01 of 12